 As always a trusty Marco Polo guide was within easy reach in my backpack, with various pages covered in black Biro scrawls from a few days prior, pointing out places of interest and highlighting food recommendations.
 More recently, our travels have been much more like this, less structured and more go with the flow, less strict itinerary and more head to one point of interest then explore the surrounding area.
-For a city break of only 48 hours, some may see this as foolish, but for us, especially in Hungary, it worked, despite our tired feet telling a different story.
+For a city break of only 72 hours, some may see this as foolish, but for us, especially in Hungary, it worked, despite our tired feet telling a different story.
+Here’s our three day Budapest itinerary.

 Szechenyi Thermal Bath (14 Euros per person per session)